afrantzis/top2bottom/README.md

     > C wrote:
     >>
     >> ccc
+    > bbb
+    >> ccc
     >
     > bbb

+Messages that are already properly bottom-posted or interleaved-posted are returned unchanged.

-If top2bottom cannot convert the email, then it returns the original message in stdout, and a warning with information about which line caused the conversion to fail in stderr.
+If top2bottom cannot convert a message, then it returns the message unchanged in stdout, and a warning with information about which line caused the conversion to fail in stderr.